c42759/weather/README.md

 Using as software **Figma** as a design software, I was able to design a minimalist webapp with all the features requested, plus a few more.

+The design of the app was thought on a 720p screen (res.: 1280x720px).

 Click [here](https://www.figma.com/file/YfxQ0sC8jRUSdUHKvnWgtC/GOCONTACT) to check the design.